Alpha Skin Care Dual Action Skin Lightener Review

 Review

-Results you may expect from using Alpha Skin Care Dual Action Skin Lightener:
+Does Alpha Skin Care Dual Action Skin Lightener Work?

-Lightly moisturizing: Alpha Skin Care Dual Action Skin Lightener has a moisturizing rating of 3.9 out of 10.
+According to CreamScan analysis, Alpha Skin Care Dual Action Skin Lightener is lightly moisturizing, with a moisturizing rating of 3.9 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a low occlusivity of 1.8 out of 10 and a high humectancy of 6.0 out of 10, entirely due to the high content of Propylene Glycol (est. ≈6.0%).